USS Boxer (LHD-4): 2010–2020

-On 15 March 2020, it was reported that a sailor aboard, two days prior, had tested presumptive positive for SARS-CoV-2, the virus at the heart of the COVID-19 pandemic, marking the first case of a coronavirus case aboard an American warship.
+On 15 March 2020, a sailor aboard, it was reported to have tested presumptive positive two days prio, for SARS-CoV-2, the virus at the heart of the COVID-19 pandemic, marking the first case of a coronavirus case aboard an American warship.
 The sailor subsequently quarantined at home.
-A second sailor tested positive on 17 March 2020 and also quarantined at home.
+A second sailor tested positive on 17 March 2020 and also was quarantined at home.

 Modernization and maintenance

-On 7 April 2020, it was reported that BAE systems had been awarded a contract from the US Navy to perform extensive modernization and maintenance to the USS Boxer, with work scheduled to commence in June 2020, and complete in around 18 months' time in December 2021.
-Notably, as a part of this work, the USS Boxer was updated to be able to operate with the F-35 Joint Strike Fighter.
-As of 21 July 2023, ongoing maintenance issues have prevented the ship from returning to sea.
-As of 25 March 2024, the Boxer was seen departing San Diego, California.
-The ship returned to San Diego ten days later due to mechanical problems.
+On 7 April 2020, BAE systems was reported to have been awarded a contract from the US Navy to perform extensive modernization and maintenance of USS Boxer, with work scheduled to commence in June 2020, and to be completed around December 2021.
+Notably, as a part of this work, Boxer was updated to be able to operate with the F-35 Joint Strike Fighter.
+As of 21 July 2023, ongoing maintenance issues had prevented the ship from returning to sea.
+As of 25 March 2024, Boxer was seen departing San Diego, California.
+The ship returned to San Diego 10 days later due to mechanical problems.